leoGalani/sherlock/README.md

 Don't delete the folders called 'database' inside the Sherlock folder, since it's used by the docker to persist the mysql data.

 ### Update

-To keep your Sherlock instance with the latest feature, you can update with one of the following commands:

 If you started to use Sherlock with the _build-setup_ or also want to add your local changes: